jsa4000/SAGA-Microservices-Zeebe/README.md

 1. Connect to the Zeebe Cluster.

     In order to interact with the services inside the cluster you need to use `port-forward` to route traffic from your environment to the cluster.

+    > Using docker-compose it is not necessary since `localhost:26500` is already exposed

     ```bash
-    kubectl port-forward svc/zeebe-dev-zeebe-gateway 26500:26500
+    kubectl port-forward -n zeebe svc/zeebe-dev-zeebe-gateway 26500:26500
     ```

 2. Once you have your connection to your cluster you can deploy our process definition by running: